Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 ## Menu Navigation

-This menu was designed primarily with controller use in mind, but keyboard/mouse players can still use it as long as the required IW4x actions are properly bound.
+This menu was designed primarily with controller use in mind (specifically Xbox and X-Input styles), but keyboard/mouse players can still use it as long as the required IW4x actions are properly bound.

 ### Basic Controls